sengsgx/sengsgx/README.md

     ```

 #### Build sgx-ra-tls and Graphene using the Base Container (w/o exitless)
-9. build sgx-ra-tls:
+9. build sgx-ra-tls and Graphene-SGX:
     ```
     cd base_container/
     docker-compose run --user encl-dev base-container
     cd ~/sgx-ra-tls/
     ./build.sh graphene
     make
+    ```

     Note: By default Graphene-SGX is built **without** the experimental exitless O/ECALL pull request, as it can be instable and cause bugs/crashes in Graphene.
     Higher thread pressure, e.g., caused by running all SENG components locally on the same host, particularly increases the instability of exitless calls.
     If you want to test the SENG Runtime with experimental support for exitless O/ECALLs, you have 2 options to enable it:

     * (a) remove the # in line 120 of the patched `sgx-ra-tls/build.sh` file before running it
     * (b) after step 9, patch and recompile Graphene-SGX manually:
         ```
         # [base-container]
         cd ~/sgx-ra-tls/deps/graphene/

+        # enable exitless O/ECALLs (can be instable)
         patch -p1 < ../../fixed_exitless_syscalls_pr405.patch
         make SGX=1
         ```
     We recommend testing your setup first without the exitless feature.

 #### Prepare SENG Server Certificate